Thinking of Buying Property Using SMSF? [Bonus Tips]

 – Geoff Proctor

 Investment properties have the potential to contribute significantly to your financial future.
 However, they must be handled with care and under the right advice.
-FAA has decades of experience working with clients to maximise their growth.
+FAA has decades of experience assisting clients with property finance and lending solutions.
 This is particularly important when working within complex structures such as an SMSF.

 stamp duty, licensed financial adviser, tax implications, related party, loan repayments, fund members